Exabyte-io/documentation/docs/tutorials/job-cli-example.md

 mpirun -np $PBS_NP pw.x -in pw.in > pw.out
 ```

-Just like above, we are using template variables again instead of the project name and email.
-Variables starting with `$PBS` are automatically set by the resource manager.
+Just like before, we are using template variables again instead of the [project](../jobs/projects.md) name and email.
+Variables starting with `$PBS` are automatically set by the [resource manager](../infrastructure/resource/overview.md), and are known as the ["PBS Directives"](../jobs-cli/batch-scripts/directives.md).

-# Bash script
+The rest of the Batch Script contains [UNIX commands](../jobs-cli/batch-scripts/commands.md) necessary for [loading the required modules](../cli/actions/modules.md) and [running the job in parallel](../jobs-cli/batch-scripts/commands.md#4.-launch-parallel-job) via CLI.

+## 3. Bash Script

-The logic for parameter sweep calculations can be summarized as below (in pseudo code):
+The logic for parameter sweep calculations through shell scripting can be summarized as below (in pseudo code).

 ```bash
 #!/bin/sh